alephnaughtpix/deadjournal/_posts/2020/03/2020-03-11-working-from-home.md

 Outside of the meeting, there was a feeling that this was not so much a matter of *if* but *when*.
 There have been discussion amongst us about what this would mean: although most of us had worked from home before, it was in short stretches- only 3 days a month was allowed for working from home- not possibly months on end.

-One interesting observation was that it might, if not an outright rejection, then at least a softening of the 9-5 hours.
+One interesting observation was that it might lead to, if not an outright rejection, then at least a softening of the 9-5 hours.
 If you can do the job in time, does it really matter exactly what hours you work?

 It does remind me of a previous workplace I worked where there was a degree of flexitime.
-As long as you worked within the "core hours" (Late morning to early afternoon), and you worked the agreed hours per week, then that was fine.
+As long as you worked within the "core hours" (Late morning to early afternoon), and you worked the agreed number of hours per week, then that was fine.
 Obviously working from home is going to be a challenge if you've not really done it before, especially if you have a family!
 But it does make me wonder- depending on how we would have to do this- if it could harbinger a great change to society and how it works.